desmond786/LiveWire_Contact_Form/README.md

 - Dummy data generation using Factory & Seeder
 - Easily extendable to mail sending, API calls, and more
 - Utilization of latest PHP 8+ features like constructor property promotion(App/Jobs/ProcessContactSubmission.php)
-note: i added laravel.log file , just scroll to bottom at the end there are capture logs containing third party api response
+- i added laravel.log file , just scroll to bottom at the end there are capture logs containing third party api response

 ---